sandervspl/ts-react-mobx-boilerplate/README.md

 `
 ```

-## Server-side Rendering
-Server-side Rendering is enabled by default.
-This can be disabled by changing `SSR = true` to `false` in `src/config/index.ts`.
-This will generate an HTML file and inject all chunks.

 ## Bash scripts
 For the best development experience, I recommend adding the following scripts to your `.bashrc` file.